DylanMeeus/springboot_jwt_blog/_posts/2016-10-05-build-your-first-app-with-polymer-and-web-components.markdown

 ## Aside: Authenticating a Polymer App with Auth0

 Let's explore authenticating a Polymer app with a more robust solution.
-We'll do a quick implementation of [Auth0's lock widget](https://auth0.com/docs/libraries/lock) to manage user identity.
+We'll do a quick implementation of [Auth0's Lock widget](https://auth0.com/docs/libraries/lock) to manage user identity.
 We'll leverage local storage and `app-data` again to ensure users aren't logged out unexpectedly.
 You can clone the full code from [this GitHub repo](https://github.com/auth0-blog/polymer-with-auth0).

 ![Polymer register login app view with Auth0 lock](https://cdn.auth0.com/blog/polymer/auth0-lock.jpg)